Summer Show Schedule

 Ingredients:

-1. Prepare an 8 inch round tin by lining the bottom with baking paper and greasing the sides
+1. Prepare an 7/8 inch square tin by lining the bottom with baking paper and greasing the sides.

-2. Place the biscuits in a large bowl and crush them with the end of a rolling pin until there are only small chunks remaining, not too fine.
+2. Place the biscuits in a large bowl and crush them with the end of a rolling pin until they're broken into a mixture of everything between dust and 50p-sized lumps.

-11. Place five slices on a plate to present at the Wellington Flower Show
+7. Place five slices on a plate to present at the Wellington Flower Show.